WasabiMushyPeas/HP89410A-Graphing/README.md

 # Setup

 ## 1. Install Python
-This project was developed using [Anaconda](https://www.anaconda.com/download) distribution of Python (Version 3.12)
+This project was developed using [Anaconda](https://www.anaconda.com/download) distribution of Python (Version 3.12).

+This project also uses Jupyter Notebooks.

 ## 2. Install the dependencies: